Lèse-majesté in Thailand

-In Thailand, lèse-majesté is a criminal offense under Section 112 of the Thai Criminal Code, which prohibits any act that defames, insults, or threatens the King, the Queen, the heir-apparent, or the Regent.
+In Thailand, lèse-majesté is a criminal offence under Section 112 of the Thai Criminal Code, which prohibits any act that defames, insults, or threatens the King, the Queen, the heir-apparent, or the Regent.
 The provision reflects the long-standing doctrine of the monarch's inviolability within Thai political culture.
 Modern lèse-majesté legislation has existed since 1908, first appearing in the Rattanakosin era's Criminal Code influenced by continental European legal systems.
 Thailand remains the only constitutional monarchy in the world that has strengthened, rather than liberalized, its lèse-majesté laws following World War II.

 With penalties ranging from three to fifteen years' imprisonment for each individual count, the law has been described by observers as the "world's harshest lèse majesté law" and "possibly the strictest criminal-defamation law anywhere."
 Its enforcement has often been characterized as being carried out "in the interest of the palace."

 Since 1957, acts deemed insulting to the monarchy have been explicitly criminalized, a development that coincided with the rise of Field Marshal Sarit Thanarat's authoritarian regime.
 The law's wording leaves substantial room for interpretation, leading to controversy over its breadth and application.
 Broad interpretation reflects the inviolable and semi-divine status historically ascribed to Thai monarchs, resembling practices of feudal or absolute monarchies.
 The Supreme Court of Thailand has ruled that Section 112 also applies to deceased monarchs, thereby extending its reach beyond living members of the royal family.
 Furthermore, criticism of members of the Privy Council has occasionally prompted debate on whether lèse-majesté applies by association.

-In practice, lèse-majesté charges have been filed for diverse acts — including satire, symbolic gestures, or online commentary.
+In practice, lèse-majesté charges have been filed for diverse acts—including satire, symbolic gestures, or online commentary.
 In extreme cases, even making sarcastic remarks about the King's pet dog or failing to rebuke others' insulting statements has resulted in prosecution.
 Anyone can file a lèse-majesté complaint, and under Thai legal practice, the police are obliged to formally investigate all allegations, regardless of motive.